-Different types of commercial refrigerators and freezers are available on the market today, such as beverage coolers, refrigerated vending machines, display cabinets in supermarkets, etc. Mostly used in supermarkets and grocery stores, they consume a substantial amount of energy: 85 TWh in the European Union in 2013 according to the European Commission, corresponding to 34 Mt CO2-eq.
+Different types of commercial refrigerators and freezers are available on the market today, such as beverage coolers, refrigerated vending machines or display cabinets in supermarkets.
+Mostly used in supermarkets and grocery stores, they consume a great amount of energy: 65 TWh in the European Union in 2015 according to the European Commission or as much as the total electricity consumption of Austria.

-They are expected to gain impressive annual electricity savings of about 18 TWh by 2020 and up to 58 TWh by 2030, enough to offset the electricity production of almost 80 medium-size coal power plants (100MW).
+These regulations are expected to gain annual electricity savings of 19 TWh by 2030, enough to offset the electricity production of almost 9 medium-size coal power units.

 What does the Coolproducts campaign want?

 Tighter regulations, to ensure that putting performant doors to commercial fridges and freezers becomes the default standard everywhere